mapeveri/multi-tenancy-bundle/README.md

 #### Events

-The bundle has tu events, MultiTenancyEvents::TENANT_CREATED and MultiTenancyEvents::TENANT_REMOVED.
+The bundle has two events, MultiTenancyEvents::TENANT_CREATED and MultiTenancyEvents::TENANT_REMOVED.